LSanten/LSanten.github.io/_mms-md/ALL.md

 - [[ROOTS-OF-RENEWABLES]] - Visualizing the roots of renewables
 - [[SCIENCE-OF-HOLISM-FRAMEWORK]] - No Title
 - [[SEEDS-A]] - Commercial agriculture uses low variety of seeds
-- [[SENSING-B]] - Otto scharmers framework for turning inward to see the external system within ourselves
+- [[SENSING-B]] - Otto Scharmer's framework for turning inward to see the external system within ourselves
 - [[SETH-PRACTICES-A]] - Practices for energy, flow of qi, loosening, and reflection
 - [[SLOWING-DOWN-A]] -
 - [[SMALLBUSINESS-RENT]] - if rent is low, businesses can sell for different prices if they also practice transparency and democratic shaping